Carlos Mouriño: President of Celta

 Mouriño clashed with Abel Caballero, the mayor of Vigo from the Spanish Socialist Workers' Party (PSOE).
 Caballero's administration refused to sell or lease the Balaídos stadium to the club and also refused planning permission for Mouriño's plan to build a training and commercial centre in nearby Mos.
 In 2018, the club issued an instruction for no director to interact with Caballero during matches.
 Mouriño threatened to relocate the club during his feud with the mayor.
 Mouriño was criticised by fans in 2019 for politicising the club by hosting events for the People's Party inside the headquarters.

-In 2019, Mouriño's club signed Santi Mina, a player who they had previously sold to Valencia CF. Mina was convicted of sexual abuse in 2022.
-The following year, he said of the player "Santi Mina has had a problem, but he doesn't stop being an academy player, apart from [the crime], which is 100% condemnable, we don't have any problem with him".
+In 2019, Mouriño's club signed Santi Mina, a player who they had previously sold to Valencia.
+Mina was convicted of sexual abuse in 2022.
+The following year, he said of the player: "Santi Mina has had a problem, but he doesn't stop being an academy player, apart from [the crime], which is 100% condemnable, we don't have any problem with him".
 He was criticised for this statement by the president of the club's federation of fans, and by local feminist groups.
 Mouriño said that he regretted not inserting a clause in Mina's contract allowing Celta to fire him if found guilty, an application that would be legal in Spain.

 Mouriño had a public dispute with player Denis Suárez in the summer of 2022 as the midfielder allegedly turned down four offers to play elsewhere for more money, as Celta looked to sell him due to his high wages.
 Mouriño had wanted to sell Suárez for over a year beforehand, due to disputes with the player's agent.

 In November 2022, approaching his 80th birthday, Mouriño declared that he would remain in the presidency until at least the club's centenary in August.
 In September 2023, he resigned and his daughter Marián Mouriño succeeded him as Celta's first female president.